 SCREEN: To be provided by the author: Then, in the Acquisition tab, Bidirectional button changed to On, Phase X (ex) is set as 22.61 and Zoom Factor is set to 1.50.

-Once done, select the cells based on the YFP fluorescence signal and start image acquisition by clicking on the Setting of interest and pressing Fast Live [1].
+Once done, select the cells based on the YFP fluorescence signal.
+Click on the YFP (Setting 1) and press Fast Live [1].
+Adjust the gain and intensity of YFP and then select cells based on the YFP fluorescence signal.

-SCREEN: To be provided by the author: The cells being selected, and Settings being clicked, Fast Live being clicked.
+SCREEN: To be provided by the author: Settings being clicked, Fast Live being clicked, YFP gain and intensity being adjusted, and cells being selected based on YFP signal.

 To image the DMSO control plate in the TMRE experiment, adjust the gain and intensity of the TMRE signal (Setting 2) so that the mitochondrial network intensity is just below saturation.
-Keep the gain and intensity constant.
-Then adjust the gain and intensity of the MitoTracker and YFP (Setting 1) so that the mitochondrial network is visible but dim [1].
+Keep the gain and intensity for TMRE constant.
+Then adjust the gain and intensity of the MitoTracker (Setting 1) so that the mitochondrial network is visible but dim [1].

 SCREEN: To be provided by the author: In the TMRE experiment, the gain and intensity of the TMRE signal (Setting 2) are adjusted.
-After constant gain and intensity, the gain and intensity of the MitoTracker and YFP (Setting 1) is adjusted.
+After constant gain and intensity, the gain and intensity of the MitoTracker (Setting 1) is adjusted.

 To image the DMSO control plate in the MitoSOX experiment, adjust the gain and intensity of the MitoSOX (Setting 2) signal so that the fluorescence is visible but dim.
 Keep the gain and intensity constant for the experiment [1].